 Butler is a tiny village located in the state of Illinois.
-With a population of 165 people and just one neighborhood, Butler is the 793rd largest community in Illinois.
-Butler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 164 people and just one neighborhood, Butler is the 793rd largest community in Illinois.
+Much of the housing stock in Butler was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Butler is generally considered to be a blue-collar town.
-49.45% of the Butler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Butler is a blue-collar town, with 49.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Butler is a village of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Butler who work in maintenance occupations (11.54%), sales jobs (9.89%), and farm management occupations (9.89%).

 Because of many things, Butler is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Butler really has some of the features that families look for when choosing a good community to raise children.
 Is Butler perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Butler is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Butler does not have a public transit system used by locals to get to and from work.

 In Butler, just 10.08% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.